flux-framework/rfc/spec_5.rst

 use event driven (reactive) programming techniques to remain responsive while juggling work from multiple clients.

-Keepalive messages are sent by pre-registered reactor watchers to the broker, to indicate when the module is initializing, waiting for reactor events, busy doing work, finalizing, or exited.
-This provides synchronization to the broker module loader, as well as useful runtime debug information that can be reported by ``flux module list``.
+Keepalive messages are sent to the broker via pre-registered reactor watchers to indicate when the module is initializing, running, finalizing, or exited.
+At initialization, a module MAY also manually send a keepalive message to indicate to the broker when initialization is complete.
+This provides synchronization to the broker module loader as well as useful runtime debug information that can be reported by ``flux module list``.

 Implementation